axone-protocol/docs/docs/whitepaper/okp4-principles-and-features.md

 ### Incentivized

-To ensure that high-value applications can rely on the network to keep all of its functionalities listed above, OKP4 incentivizes validators, delegators, providers, curators, consumers to ensure development, maintenance, involvement into the Ecosystem.
+To ensure that high-value applications can rely on the network to keep all of its functionalities listed above, OKP4 incentivizes Validators, Delegators, Providers, Curators, Consumers, Builders to ensure development, maintenance, involvement into the Ecosystem.
 Incentives are designed to align individual interest with public interest through low inflation, fair value distribution and punishment of detrimental behaviors.

 ## Concepts & definitions